 - 1. Treat every child with respect and ensure appropriate privacy.
-Privacy is an important issue. - 2.
-Involve the child in their own intimate care as far as possible and do not rush them. - a) Ask the child to remove wet/soiled clothing. - b) Help to wash the child if necessary. - c) Put clean clothing on. - d) If the child needs showering, two members of staff should always be available (one to support the child, and one to collect towels, etc.)

-Remember assistance may be needed.

-- 3. Be supportive to a child's reaction

-- Intimate care routines need consistency.
+Privacy is an important issue.
+However, try to keep the door of the medical room open if you are in there with a child. - 2.
+Involve the child in their own intimate care as far as possible and do not rush them. - a) Ask the child to remove wet/soiled clothing and give them a plastic bag to put it into. - b) Help to wash the child if necessary. - c) Check to see if the child has their own change of clothes in their PE bag, if not, give them whatever clothes are needed from the medical room. - d) Help them to put clean clothing on if they can't do it by themselves. - e) If the child needs showering, two members of staff should always be available (one to support the child, and one to collect towels, etc.) Remember assistance may be needed. - 3.
+Be supportive to a child's reaction - 4.
+Intimate care routines need consistency.

 Staff should never do a task unless they are sure of the routine and procedure.